-The Turkish education system faces other challenges, particularly in gender parity: girls in rural areas or from conservative families have less access to education than boys.
-While 89% of boys aged 15-19 attended primary and secondary levels.
+Religious Education: Turkey's 1982 constitution requires compulsory Sunni Islamic religious instruction at both the primary and secondary levels.
 While students in grades 4-8 receive 2 hours of instruction per week, those in grades 9-12 receive 1 hour per week.
 Only students from officially recognized minority religions (Greek/Armenian Orthodox Christianity or Judaism, see p.
 1 of Religion and Spirituality) are eligible for an exemption to this requirement.